 People look for videos for a variety of reasons, such as viewing credible reviews about certain products or services.

 80% of people use search engines and video, alternatively, and use it to learn more about products and see how others have used it.
-Keep continuing your reading on the article what is digital marketing?

 And 55% of consumers do it before they buy.
 Video is the star of the show these days and if there’s one thing you should be doing, whatever your business, it probably is!